 - The December precipitation outlook that was released on November 30 has most of Minnesota with equal chances of above, below and normal precipitation.
-The exception is the far northeast that tilts into the above normal category.
+The exception is the far southeast that tilts into the below normal category.

 [see: Climate Prediction Center 30-day Outlook | December Precipitation Normal Map]

 - The December temperature trend (according to the Climate Prediction Center) has a strong tendency for below normal temperatures across the state, especially in the northwest.
 Normal December high temperatures are in the upper 20's to low 30's to start the month, dropping to the low to mid 20's by month's end.
 Normal lows are in the teens early in the month, falling to single digits by late December.

 [see: Climate Prediction Center 30-day Outlook | December Temperature Normal Map]

-- The 90-day temperature outlook for December through February has a tendency for below normal temperatures across all the far northeast and south east, where there is a slight tilt for above normal temperatures.
-The 90-day precipitation outlook for December through February indicates a tendency for above normal precipitation in eastern Minnesota with equal chances for the rest of the state where there equal chances for above, below and normal precipitation.
+- The 90-day temperature outlook for December through February has a tendency for below normal temperatures across the state, especially in the northwest.
+The 90-day precipitation outlook for December through February indicates a tendency for above normal precipitation across all but the southwest part of the state where there equal chances for above, below and normal precipitation.

 [see: Climate Prediction Center 90-day Outlook]